FlorianWilhelm/wald-stack-demo/README.md

 * Find out why creating an environment file with `mamba env export --no-builds > environment.yml` and recreating the environment with `mamba env create -f environment.yml` fails with a lot of packages that cannot be resolved.
 * Fix the Snowflake screenshots.
-* Add Airbyte and maybe later Dagster
+* Mention also Dagster als complementing tool

 [**A**irbyte]:https://airbyte.com/
 [Google BigQuery]: https://cloud.google.com/bigquery